byteball/ocore/README.md

 ## Accepting incoming connections

-Obyte network works over secure WebSocket protocol wss://.
+O<sub>byte</sub> network works over secure WebSocket protocol wss://.
 To accept incoming connections, you'll need a valid TLS certificate (you can get a free one from [letsencrypt.org](https://letsencrypt.org)) and a domain name (you can get a free domain from [Freenom](http://www.freenom.com/)).
-Then you accept connections on standard port 443 and proxy them to your locally running Obyte daemon.
+Then you accept connections on standard port 443 and proxy them to your locally running O<sub>byte</sub> daemon.

 This is an example configuration for nginx to accept websocket connections at wss://byteball.one/bb and forward them to locally running daemon that listens on port 6611: